Demeny voting: Arguments in favor

 Aoki and Vaithianathan argue that Demeny voting is justified because it reduces gerontocracy.
 They calculate that Demeny voting in Japan would increase the parent voting bloc from 24% to 37% and lower the over-55-year-old voter-bloc from 43% to 35%.

 Stefan Olsson argues that "the delegation of the children's right to vote is not any stranger than when adults delegate political authority to their elected representative.
-After the election, the representatives have the right to make use of this authority." (page 71).
+After the election, the representatives have the right to make use of this authority."
 He suggests that delegating a child's authority to the parent is perfectly reasonable.
 Olsson also argues that there are other areas where parents are delegated authority such as what the child eats, where he goes to school, and children are regularly represented in a court of law by parents.
-He says that "Arguing that parents cannot act as their children's representative because they might abuse their position becomes absurd in comparison to all the other powers parents already have over their children." (page 72).
+He says, "Arguing that parents cannot act as their children's representative because they might abuse their position becomes absurd in comparison to all the other powers parents already have over their children."

 It has been suggested it would make it harder for elderly voters to vote in governments that borrow money for social security but which will only be paid back by future generations.
 It may ensure that the needs of children, such as education, childcare, and healthcare, are better taken into account.
 It could also make governments more ecologically conscious as younger people will be more affected by poor environmental policy than older voters.
 Finally, extending the vote to children may increase their involvement in politics, encouraging children to grow up and be more active citizens.